Hexastack/hexabot-wordpress-live-chat-widget/hexabot/readme.txt

 == Description ==

 The **Hexabot Chat Widget** plugin allows you to easily embed the Hexabot live chat widget into your WordPress website.
-The widget helps you provide an AI-powered customer service chatbot to interact with your users in real-time.
+The widget helps you provide an AI chatbot to interact with your users in real-time.

 What is [Hexabot](https://hexabot.ai/)?
-It is an open-source chatbot / agent solution that allows users to create and manage AI-powered, multi-channel, and multilingual chatbots with ease.
+It is an open-source AI chatbot / agent solution that allows users to create and manage AI-powered, multi-channel, and multilingual chatbots with ease.
 If you would like to learn more, please visit the [official github repo](https://github.com/Hexastack/Hexabot/).

 ### Key Features:
 - Embed the Hexabot chat widget on all pages of your website.